adifatol/CarND-Vehicle-Detection/writeup.md

 ![alt text][slide3]

+I decided to select the sizes of the windows and the overlap based on the number of predictions and false positives.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

+![alt text][foud_cars1]
+![alt text][foud_cars2]
-![alt text][image4]
+![alt text][foud_cars3]
 ---

 ### Video Implementation